 Additionally, these diaphragms often have resonant frequencies in the audible range due to their weight and diameter.
 These resonant frequencies can be damped but often cause some peaks in the frequency response.

 A few examples of dynamic microphones with coloured frequency responses are the Shure SM57 and Beta 52A:

-Condenser microphones generally have the most flattest, most extended frequency responses.
+Condenser microphones generally have the flattest, most extended frequency responses.

-Additionally, condenser microphones are often separated into 3 distinct categories, each with their own generalities when it comes to frequency response:
+Additionally, condenser microphones are often separated into 3 distinct categories, each with its own generalities when it comes to frequency response: